 Their plan is to use human souls to start a demon army so that they can remove Lucifer as the head of the Hell council.
 God did not choose them, nor give them the way to knowledge; so they perished because they had no wisdom, they perished through their folly.
 Baruch We may not possess the same strength as the Nephilim, but we certainly can follow their path to self-destruction.
 Read more: Do angels have wings?
 Read more: 5 Mythical creatures found in the Bible.

 Our team proves its mission every day by providing high-quality content that informs and inspires a Christian life.
 We want our articles to be accessible to everyone, free of charge, but we need your help.
 To continue our efforts to nourish and inspire our Catholic family, your support is invaluable.

 The Nephilim : The Rise of the Fallen

 May we count on you?
 Our team is committed to a mission of providing articles that enrich, inspire and inform a Catholic life.
 That's why we want our articles to be freely accessible to everyone, but we need your help to do that.
 Quality journalism has a cost more than selling ads on Aleteia can cover.
 Get Aleteia delivered to your inbox.
 Subscribe here.
 Yes, I would like to receive information from Aleteia partners.

-go to link Your submission has been received!
+Your submission has been received!
 Subscribe to Aleteia's free newsletter: Goodness.